Waters Kraus Paul & Siegel represents plaintiffs in a California fluoride case against the U.S. EPA in one of the first remote trials in the country.

-Waters Kraus & Paul attorney, Michael Connett and firm partner C. Andrew Waters, wrapped up a civil trial last week representing several plaintiffs against the U.S. Environmental Protection Agency (EPA) for a fluoride lawsuit in California.
+Waters Kraus Paul & Siegel attorney, Michael Connett and firm partner C. Andrew Waters, wrapped up a civil trial last week representing several plaintiffs against the U.S. Environmental Protection Agency (EPA) for a fluoride lawsuit in California.
 As a result of the COVID-19 pandemic, it is one of the first remote or virtual trials in the country.
 In the closely watched case that could affect nearly 200 million Americans, the plaintiffs seek to force the EPA to ban the addition of fluoride to drinking water.
 The online legal news publication Law360.com is reporting on the case.

 This recap covers the first week of trial and pulls direct quote highlights from Law360 stories.